2600 Maitland Center Parkway

 What does it look like for you?

 When I retired, the ESOP and Profit Sharing were still separate programs.
-And after going through the distribution process myself with no experience or professional guidance at the time, I soon realized how confusing it can be.
+And after beginning the distribution process with no experience or professional guidance at the time, I soon realized how confusing it can be.

-Almost immediately after taking my distribution, I began helping other Publix Associates plan for their life after Publix, and today I'm still passionate about helping other Publix Associates avoid the mistakes I made, and still see people making today.
+Because of this experience, almost immediately after taking my distribution I began helping other Publix Associates plan for their life after Publix, and 2 decades later, I'm still passionate about helping people like you avoid the mistakes I made, and still see people making today.

 Characteristics that define a financial advisor.